 Cavalluzzo is committed to providing clients with results-based practical legal services, and the articling year provides students with a substantial grounding in this objective.
 Immediately upon starting articles, students are involved in client meetings and all aspects of case preparation including:

-- performing research, frequently on novel points of law
+- performing research, frequently on novel points of law; and

-Students are frequently involved in a case from beginning to end and often become integrated into the case from top to bottom.
-Students do not merely shadow the lawyer on cases but take on their own responsibilities for file work.
-We are of the view that attending hearings with lawyers provides an important learning experience and direct exposure to lawyers’ styles and methods of practice.
-Students are encouraged to attend hearings where they have performed work on the matter and experience the satisfaction that comes with obtaining positive results.
-Occasionally opportunities arise for students to conduct parts of, or entire, hearings.
+At Cavalluzzo, students do not merely shadow a lawyer, but take on their own responsibilities for file work.
+We believe that attending hearings with lawyers provides an important learning experience and an opportunity to feel the satisfaction of obtaining positive results for a client.
+Occasionally, opportunities arise for students to conduct parts of, or entire, hearings.